PaigeBraille/paige-web-app/README.md

 To add new liblouis tables, add their names to the `TABLES_TO_KEEP` list in `gulpfile.mjs` and then follow the instructions for updating liblouis.

+### Git

+The main branch for the Paige web app is `main`, other branches come from `MitchBradley`'s original repo

 ### License

 This code is available under a GPL-3.0 license.
-The app is based on the [ESP3D-WEBUI codebase](https://github.com/luc-github/ESP3D-WEBUI) from `luc-github`.
+The app is based on the [MitchBradley's fork of the ESP3D-WEBUI codebase](https://github.com/MitchBradley/ESP3D-WEBUI) originally by `luc-github`.